 Any appeal to a society’s common purpose is a regress into barbarism, whose only possible contemporary form seems to be Carl Schmitt’s “friend-enemy distinction.”
 Only when confronted by an existential threat can a free society appeal to common purpose, though Hayek fails to explain the complex web of principles and justifications that would follow from that choice, including whether, in cases of national emergencies where necessity obliges statesmen like Lincoln to suspend laws to save the republic, would render inadequate Hayek’s understanding of justice as rules because it might lead one to look past those rules and to virtue, just as it led Lincoln, when he refounded the U. S. Constitution, to look past the Constitution to, among other sources, Shakespeare and the Bible.
 The demands of this kind placed upon statesmen seem to elude the vision that Flanagan summarizes as “Rational statesmanship is the cultivation of society, the enforcement and patient improvement of the rules of conduct upon which spontaneous order rests.”

 Yet it is this “emotional void” as well as the ontological void that resides beyond law that drives much of modern revolutionary action.
 Like Hayek, modern revolutionaries treat law in evolutionary terms, giving their own revolutionary action the aura of spontaneity or natural process.
 Given our epistemic limitations, how is the average citizen to know the difference?
 Hayek obliquely acknowledges this problem when he observes that the wise economist, who wisely counsels that economic forces will balance themselves out if government leaves them alone, will fail to be very convincing: “but, as he is usually unable to predict precisely how this would happen, his assertions were not very convincing.”
 I think Voegelin’s analysis of modern revolutionaries offers a more penetrating analysis of their actions and motivations.
 From his perspective and more penetrating philosophical anthropology, Hayek’s defense of the Great Society is an attempt to restrain a process that Hayek is himself too committed to.
-Voegelin’s assessment might be similar to that of Nietzsche’s description of Kant as the great-delayer like Kant, setting out an ethical standard critical of western revolutionaries but too naïve and sharing too many of their own principles really to get to the core of their critique.
+Voegelin’s assessment might be similar to that of Nietzsche’s description of Kant as the great-delayer of modernity.
+Like Kant, Hayek sets out an ethical standard critical of western revolutionaries but it is too naïve and shares too many of their own principles really to get to the core of their critique.

 Hayek as “Constructivist”?